ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/index.md

     // callback to progress the sort for this column.
     // the grid will decide the next sort direction eg ascending, descending or 'no sort'.
-    // pass multiSort=true if you want to do a multi sort (eg user has shift held down when
+    // pass multiSort=true if you want to do a multi sort (eg user has Shift held down when
     // they click)
     progressSort(multiSort: boolean): void;

     // callback to set the sort for this column.
     // pass the sort direction to use ignoring the current sort eg one of 'asc', 'desc' or null
-    // (for no sort). pass multiSort=true if you want to do a multi sort (eg user has shift held
+    // (for no sort). pass multiSort=true if you want to do a multi sort (eg user has Shift held
     // down when they click)
     setSort(sort: string, multiSort?: boolean): void;